Combinatorial decision-making driven by multicomponent surface condensates: Sharp edges of the model

 In the model formulation, the surface is treated in the well-mixed mean-field limit.
 Thus, we don't explicitly consider whether the surface itself can demix \textit{within} the volume that it occupies.
 In this section, we discuss the assumptions that underlie this model and where they may break down.

-\textbf{Biological motivation for mean-field treatment:} We begin with the context presented in the paper i.e., DNA-bound TFs as input species on genetic loci and mobile species (polymerases, cofactors etc.) that exchange with the nucleoplasm.
+\textbf{Biological motivation for mean-field treatment:} We begin with the context presented in the paper i.e., DNA-bound transcription factors (TFs) as input species on genetic loci and mobile species (polymerases, cofactors etc.) that exchange with the nucleoplasm.
 DNA-bound TFs (inputs) are treated as fixed in position and space within our framework.
 This is motivated by the fact that the time-scales of free diffusion and exchange from the nucleoplasm of mobile molecules is significantly faster than for DNA-bound TFs.
 For example, the diffusion coefficients of chromatin, and thus molecules stably bound to it, are typically 2-3 orders of magnitude slower than those of nucleoplasmic proteins.
 We ignore any internal organization of the inputs within the surface that may emerge from the 3D DNA conformation and treat it as uniform, i.e., well-mixed.
 Thus the \textit{mobile} species (hidden and outputs) in our model framework effectively live in a mean-field environment created by the well-mixed inputs.
 More generally, there may exist other active mechanisms like, for example, chromatin associated remodeler proteins that stir DNA, that may further contribute to keeping the input species well-mixed.

-\textbf{Stability of a surface}: With the above assumption that inputs are effectively randomly well-mixed in the surface, the composition of the exchanging species (as queried by the model A dynamics) is found as a minimum of the effective free-energy of the surface.
+\textbf{Stability of a surface}: With the above assumption that inputs are effectively randomly well-mixed in the surface, the composition of the exchanging species (as queried by the Model A dynamics) is found as a minimum of the effective free-energy of the surface.
 This means the surface will not spontaneously phase separate but may still form multiple phases from nucleation.
-As described in the next section, we generally find that the explicit 3D lattice model shows a single-phase in most regions except for the region adjacent the decision boundary.
+As described in the next section, we generally find that the explicit 3D lattice model shows a single phase in most regions except for the region adjacent to the decision boundary---see SI Notes \ref{sec:SI-Lattice} and \ref{sec:SI-Analyses} as well as Fig. \ref{fig:sup-lattice-phases}.